-The Trail Conference Conservation Corps provides great opportunities for outdoor lovers to become leaders in environmental conservation!
+The Trail Conference Conservation Corps provides great opportunities for outdoor enthusiasts to become leaders in environmental conservation!

 The Trail Conference Conservation Corps (TCCC) creates leaders in environmental conservation while empowering people to play a deeper role in the care of their local parks and trails.
-By training service members to teach the public, we amplify our impact and reach in fostering a commitment to protecting nature.
+By training service members to engage with the public, we amplify our impact and reach in fostering a commitment to protecting nature.

-TCCC members are trained by industry experts in sustainable trail building, invasive species management, public outreach, volunteer engagement, and outdoor leadership to provide vital resources to the parks you enjoy.
+Industry experts train TCCC members in sustainable trail building, invasive species management, public outreach, volunteer engagement, and outdoor leadership to provide vital resources to the parks you enjoy.

-They receive a living stipend so they may serve and are eligible for education awards through our partnership with AmeriCorps.
-TCCC members learn and serve in the nation’s finest system of public parks outside of a major metropolitan area.
-From trail construction to habitat restoration to visitor education, they provide vital resources to land managers.
+TCCC members receive a living stipend so they may serve and are eligible for education awards through our partnership with AmeriCorps.
+Corps members learn and serve in the nation’s finest public parks system outside a major metropolitan area.
+From trail construction to habitat restoration to visitor education, they provide essential support to land managers.

 Seasonal housing is provided upon request at the Welch Trail Education Center or in the Catskill Forest Preserve.
-Corps members receive benefits including housing, a living stipend, a travel stipend, and certification in Wilderness First Aid/CPR/AED and Leave No Trace Principles.
-They also qualify for student loan deferment, and an education award.
+Corps members receive benefits, including housing, a living stipend, a travel stipend, and certification in Wilderness First Aid/CPR/AED and Leave No Trace Principles.
+They also qualify for student loan deferment and an education award.

 Contact Conservation Corps Manager, Tori Finn, [email protected] for any questions.